 If you find yourself faced with that dilemma, there are only a handful of options.

-Sometimes getting a visa extension is straightforward: Walk into the immigration office, hand them your passport and paperwork, pay the fee.
+Yes, it can be that easy.
+Just ask.
+Sometimes getting a visa extension is as straightforward as: Walk into the immigration office, hand them your passport and paperwork, pay the fee.
+Done.

-In retrospect, this probably wasn’t the smartest way to spend three days out of every month.
+Looking back, this wasn’t the smartest way to spend one tenth of every month.

 2. Return to your native country

-3. Take a vacation and then get a new tourist visa on your return
+3. Take a vacation, then get a new tourist visa on your return

 While others were for a longer time, such as: